firdaus-aibm/filament-auth-ui-enhancer/README.md

 ### Empty Panel

-You can set the empty panel background color by adding the following method to your filament panel configuration file.
-By default, the background color is `bg-primary-500`.
+You can set the empty panel background color by using the following method.

 ```php
 AuthUIEnhancerPlugin::make()
     ->emptyPanelBackgroundColor('bg-primary-900')
 ```

-You can also set a custom image to be displayed on the left side of the login form.
-The image should be a URL to the image you want to display.
-By default, the image is `null`.
+You can also set an image to be displayed on the left side of the login form.

 ```php
 AuthUIEnhancerPlugin::make()
     ->emptyPanelBackgroundImage('images/login.png')
 ```

-If you would like to chance the image opacity, you can do so by adding the following method to your filament panel configuration file.
-By default, the image opacity is `100%`.
+If you would like to chance the image opacity.

 ```php
 AuthUIEnhancerPlugin::make()
     ->emptyPanelBackgroundImageOpacity('50%')
 ```

-You can change the login form background color by adding the following method to your filament panel configuration file.
-By default, the background color is `bg-white`.
+You can change the login form background color by using the following method.

 ### Login Panel